JWLee89/decko/README.md

 A decorator based utility module for Python developers.
 The module is designed to aid developers in debugging their python applications.

-Decko is not dependent on any external libraries outside of the standard Python libraries.
+Decko is not dependent on any external libraries that are not included in the standard Python package.
 However, one may choose to extend with external libraries such as numba to improve its performance.

 Decko is meant to a utility to help people debug and extend code.
 Its original use case is not in